UTNuclearRoboticsPublic/ee_focus/README.md

 There are 3 big objects/classes associated with these tasks:
   1) MoveIt Servo Pose Tracking (not implemented here, just used)
-  2) `camera_pointer_publisher` - relatively small class doing transform math, using `look_at_pose` service, and publishing target poses for MoveIt Servo Pose Tracking to move to
+  2) `ee_focus_publisher` - relatively small class doing transform math, using `look_at_pose` service, and publishing target poses for MoveIt Servo Pose Tracking to move to
-  3) `camera_pointer` - manages starting/stopping the Pose Tracking via ROS service, reading parameters, initializing things, etc
+  3) `ee_focus` - manages starting/stopping the Pose Tracking via ROS service, reading parameters, initializing things, etc

 The main thread of the executable will eventually be stuck in `CameraPointer::spin()`, which is managing the MoveIt Servo Pose Tracking object.
 Starting/stopping tracking is handled via service callbacks with `CameraPointer::startPointingCB` and `CameraPointer::stopPointingCB`.
 The `CameraPointerPublisher` object holds and manages its own thread where its math/publishing work will take place.
 Thus, when `CameraPointer` tells `CameraPointerPublisher` to start, the call returns instantly but kicks off a new thread with math/publishing work being done inside `CameraPointerPublisher`